AlphaOmega-IT/AO18n/README.md

 ## Overview

 AO18n is a powerful internationalization library for Minecraft [Spigot/Paper] Servers.
 It helps you manage translations and localization in your application efficiently.
-You are able to provide as much localizations as you want!
-If a message key is missing it will lead back to the fallback language, so you do not have to worry at all about adding new translation in time!
+You can provide as many localizations as you want!
+If a message key is missing it will lead back to the fallback language, so you do not have to worry at all about adding a new translation in time!

 ## Features